Nuclear electric rocket: United States

 SNAP-10A, launched into orbit by USAF in 1965, was the first use of a nuclear reactor in space and of an ion thruster in orbit.

 A 1963 paper by Myron Levoy proposed a hybrid nuclear-electric engine design, which would have been able to work both in open-cycle mode as a nuclear thermal engine during mission phases requiring high thrust, as well as in closed-cycle mode as a nuclear-electric engine with low thrust, but high efficiency during remaining mission phases.
 The proposed application of this engine design was for a fast human-crewed round-trip mission to Mars.

 In 2001, the Safe affordable fission engine was under development, with a tested 30 kW nuclear heat source intended to lead to the development of a 400 kW thermal reactor with Brayton cycle gas turbines to produce electric power.
 Waste heat rejection was intended to be accomplished using low-mass heat pipe technology.
 Safety was intended to be assured by a rugged design.

 Project Prometheus was an early 2000s NASA study on nuclear electric spacecraft.

-Kilopower is the latest NASA reactor development program, but is intended for surface use only.
+Kilopower was a NASA reactor development program, but did not received an operational follow-up mission.

-Proposed cuts by the second Donald Trump administration in the FY2026 budget has no funding for nuclear electric propulsion and nuclear thermal propulsion, raising the possibility that, given the current political climate, NTP and NEP could be banned, with all research could possibly be destroyed.
+In March 2026, it was announced that NASA would use a nuclear electric rocket, Space Reactor‑1 Freedom, to transport the Skyfall mission to Mars.
+This would be the first usage of a nuclear-powered interplanetary propulsion system, with the Advanced Electric Propulsion System now serving as such.
+The mission will deploy multiple helicopters to the surface of Mars.

+European Union

+The European Space Agency studied Rocketroll nuclear electric spacecraft for Mars missions.